netfoundry/minimal-mistakes/docs/_pages/v1-guide-rapidapi.md

 1. [`jq` (command-line JSON processor)](https://stedolan.github.io/jq/) running in
 1. [BASH](https://www.gnu.org/software/bash/).

+HTTPie is just one of [the programming languages](https://docs.rapidapi.com/docs/getting-started-with-rapidapi-sdks) that are supported by RapidAPI!

 With these installed and your RapidAPI token assigned to environment variable `RAPID_API_KEY` you are ready to go!
 You may obtain your token from the code snippets shown in RapidAPI after you subscribe to NetFoundry.

 ### Discover the RapidAPI Network